 Christmas DIY Dog Treat Recipes

-During the holidays, you can give your dog some of their own celebratory food.
+During the holidays, you can spoil your dog and give your dog some of their own celebratory food.
 Don’t worry about the extra shopping or trying to come up with dog-friendly recipes, here are some Christmas DIY dog treat recipes your dog will love: